frank-chris/covid-cases-on-map/README.md

 4. Changed layout and zoom.

 5. Colorbar formatting and choice of colors. **Changed to a scheme from green to orange to red.
-Formatting of color bar is fine on my browsers(Firefox and Edge).**
+Formatting of color bar is fine on my browsers(Firefox, Chrome and Edge).**

 6. Add radio buttons to choose among predicted, confirmed, recovered and deceased. **Added**

 7. Start date is March 23 **Done**

 8. Use preliminary model results **Done**

+9. The color axis needs to change with underlying data.
+Currently March 14 is all yellow, the difference among states is not visible. **Fixed, but might need tweaks**

 ## References